ubergeek42/weechat-android/Readme.md

 At the main screen, press menu, then choose preferences.
 Configure your hostname, port, and password.
 You can also choose to connect automatically next time the app runs, or enable colors(May be a little slow at times).

 Then press Menu->Connect to connect to the server.
 If successful you will see a list of your weechat buffers.
 Clicking on a buffer opens it in a new tab.
 A buffer currently displays the 50 most recent lines.
-I plan to make this configurable in the future.
+I plan to make this configurable in the future(More is slower).

 To see the nicklist for the current buffer, press menu, then choose nicklist.